Yale College Guidelines for Teaching with ULAs

 - Holding office hours in specified campus locations, leading review sessions, and working one-on‑one with students in the course.

-ULAs with complaints or issues that require the attention of someone other than the faculty member may contact the CTL for assistance.
-The ULA appointment letter will include contact information for the CTL and reminders about how to report Title IX and academic integrity concerns.
+ULAs with complaints or issues that require the attention of someone other than the faculty member may contact the Teaching Fellow Program (firstname.lastname@example.org) for assistance.

 Evaluation of ULA Use